thisisamardeep/portfolio/_posts/2024-02-14-knapstack.md

 ```

 Now in every call we reduce n (the last paramter.).Since we are using this to iterate over the vector
-so techically we reduce our universe.If there is nothing left n is 0 or the size of last item in more than the
-size of the knapstack we just return 0.But where does this 0 go it goes in the calculation of max up in the call
+so techically we reduce our universe.If there is nothing left n is 0 .Where does this 0 go it goes in the calculation of max up in the call
-stack.Since our function has to return int even if n==0 or the size of last item in more than the
+stack.Since our function has to return int even if n==0 so we return 0.
-size of the knapstack we have to return 0.It is possible that 0 is the result .. i.e the edge case when all items
+It is possible that 0 is the result .. i.e the edge case when all items
 are of size greater than the knapstack.

+If the size of last item in more than the size of the knapstack we just ignore that item and the problem gets reduced to n-1 items.

 So at this point we are here.
 It is important to note that the paramter n is the nth item of the vector.
 But nth item of the  vector has index n-1 ..So we use wt[n-1] > W

+Now if
 ```cpp
 // Recursive  Function
 using namespace std;